Practical Continuous-variable Quantum Key Distribution with Feasible Optimization Parameters: Performance of the proposed optimization method

-We build a CV-QKD system with GG02 protocol to verify the proposed methods experimentally, as shown in Fig.~\ref{fig8}.
-At Alice’s side, a pulse light is separated into local oscillator (LO) light and signal light by an asymmetrical Mach-Zehnder interferometer (AMZI), where $x$ and $p$ quadratures of signal light are modulated with Gaussian distribution by an amplitude modulator (AM) and a phase modulator (PM-A).
-Based on polarization-multiplexing and time-multiplexing method, the signal light is co-transmitted with LO light to Bob through fiber channel.
-At Bob’s side, the time and polarization de-multiplexing between LO and signal light is realized by dynamic polarization controller (DPC), polarization beam splitter (PBS), and a matched AMZI, respectively.
-Then, Bob measures either $x$ or $p$ quadrature of signal light randomly by a shot-noise-limited homodyne detector.
-The output signal of the homodyne detector, which is proportional to the modulation value of quadrature for signal light, is acquired by an analog digital converter (ADC) to obtain the raw data.
+We built a CV-QKD system with the GG02 protocol to verify the proposed methods experimentally, as shown in Fig.~\ref{fig8}.
+At Alice's side, a pulse light was separated into local oscillator (LO) light and signal light by an asymmetrical Mach-Zehnder interferometer (AMZI), where the $x$ and $p$ quadratures of the signal light are modulated with a Gaussian distribution by an amplitude modulator (AM) and phase modulator (PM-A).
+Based on polarization-multiplexing and time-multiplexing methods, the signal light was cotransmitted with LO light to Bob through a fiber channel.
+At Bob's side, the time and polarization de-multiplexing between LO and signal light was realized by a dynamic polarization controller (DPC), polarization beam splitter (PBS), and matched AMZI.
+Then, Bob randomly measured either $x$ or $p$ quadrature of signal light by a shot-noise-limited homodyne detector.
+The output signal of the homodyne detector, which is proportional to the modulation value of the quadrature for signal light, was acquired by an analog-to-digital converter (ADC) to obtain the raw data.